basho/basho_docs/content/riak/ts/1.3.0/using/riakshell.md

 ### Help

-You get help on riak-shell functions with the `help` command:
+You get help on riak shell functions with the `help` command:

 ```
 riak-shell> help;